Start disciplining your toddler in a positive way – English

 When your child does not follow instructions, stay calm and firmly ask her to stop the inappropriate behaviour or repeat your instruction.
 If your child is showing strong emotions, you may first respond to your child’s feelings with “emotion coaching” before distracting or guiding her to cooperate.
 For example, when your child is engaged in play and refuses to go to bed, parents can first briefly describe her current status and feelings: “You’re having so much fun with your toys!
 You want to keep playing! …… (pause and repeat your instruction in a playful way) Time for the toys to go home, and time for you to go to bed.”
 If your child is not too upset but still reluctant, you can distract him by saying, “let’s pick a story to read in bed together!”.
 If your child is resistant or even cries, you may describe your child’s emotions to help her calm down as you gently and calmly carry her to bed.

 Correct dangerous acts immediately

-You have to stop any dangerous acts of your child immediately and teach him, e.g.,
+You have to stop any dangerous acts of your child immediately and teach him before redirecting his attention to some other interesting and safe activities, e.g.,

 - “The socket is dangerous.
 Don’t touch.
-Come and play with mummy”
+Come and play with mommy”.

 - “You may fall and hurt yourself if you climb up.
 Come down and play ball with me”.